listenToRipley/angular/README.md

 Each component should have it's own folder and best practice states that folder should be titled after the component it contains.

-The naming convention usually goes: `title.component.ts`, this will aslo be the name of the component.
+The naming convention usually goes: `title.component.ts`, this will also be the name of the component.

 We use classes to create these components which are known as *Decorators*.
 We have to import the component type to help differentiate between a regular typescript class and an angular component class.
 The class use is really what make it possible to reuse these elements.